Soft & Chewy Chocolate Snickerdoodles

 7. Scoop and roll cookie dough into balls, about 1.5 Tablespoons (35g) of cookie dough each.
 Roll the dough balls in the cinnamon-sugar topping.
 Arrange 2–3 inches apart on the lined baking sheets.

 8. Bake the cookies until the edges are set but the centers look puffy, about 13–15 minutes.
 Allow cookies to cool on the baking sheet for 10 minutes and then transfer to a cooling rack to cool completely.
-Cookies will slightly deflate as they cool; that’s completely normal and expected.
+Cookies will slightly deflate as they cool; that’s expected.

 9. Store cookies in an airtight container at room temperature for up to 5 days.